nullfox-coder/Image-Compressor/readme.md

-# Project Title: Image Compressor Assignment
+# Project Title: Image Compressor

 ## Description
 This project is an image compression service that allows users to upload CSV files containing image data for processing.
 The service utilizes a queue system for handling requests and provides status updates for each processing request.